ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

 used to produces the numerical experiments for the paper

-Wasserstein Gradient Flows for Moreau Envelopes of f-Divergences in Reproducing Kernel Hilbert Spaces (Sebastian Neumayer, Viktor Stein, Gabriele Steidl, https://arxiv.org/abs/2402.04613).
+[Wasserstein Gradient Flows for Moreau Envelopes of f-Divergences in Reproducing Kernel Hilbert Spaces](https://arxiv.org/abs/2402.04613) (Sebastian Neumayer, Viktor Stein, Gabriele Steidl).

 The required packages are